 A volunteer at the March of Dimes while an undergraduate, deGruchy became a dedicated philanthropist.
 Today, he contributes generously to several organizations close to his heart, including Alvernia’s Hope Fund and Reading Collegiate Scholars Program.
 More recently, he became involved with the O’Pake Institute for Economic Development and Entrepreneurship, working with engineering students on product development projects and sharing his business experience with a seminar he taught on mergers and acquisitions.

-“My path with charitable giving peaked in 2022 when my wife and I created the deGruchy Charitable Fund,” he said.
+“My path with charitable giving peaked in 2022 when my wife and I created the deGruchy Charitable Fund,” said deGruchy, who received Alvernia's Ellen Frei Gruber Award in 2025.
 “The mission of the fund is to invest in local programs that provide for the health, education and character development of children.”

 The primary charities the fund supports are the Muscular Dystrophy Association; Berks Nature, which provides scholarships for children to attend their nature summer camps; Helping Harvest with their Weekender Program of healthy meals for children in need; the John Paul II Center for Special Learning in Shillington; Reading Musical Foundation and the Reading Collegiate Scholars Program, which helps high school students attend Alvernia.